 Sunrise Gardens is a Certified Organic microgreen and vegetable farm located a few minutes west of Onoway, Alberta.
 Our focus is on wheatgrass and shoots (microgreens) as well as specialty greens, vegetables, and edible flowers.
-We are at the Old Strathcona Farmers’ Market every Saturday from 8am-3pm and participate in the Organic Box program in Edmonton and Calgary.
-You can also find our shoots at Blush Lane Organics, the Edmonton Planet Organic Markets and being used by choice Edmonton restaurants such as RGE RD, Noorish and Holts Cafe.
-We are also a key supplier of wheatgrass for several Jugo Juices and Booster Juices throughout the Edmonton area.
+We are at the Old Strathcona Farmers’ Market every Saturday from 8am-3pm.

 It takes a whole team of people to get the food we sell from our shop, our cold frame and our gardens to our customers.
-This year, we had four people on staff full-time, all year, and at this time of year, the helping hands easily double in number.
-We’ll introduce you to our team a little later, but for now we’ll give you a quick rundown of how Sunrise Gardens as it currently exists came to be, and introduce you to the two smiling faces you see at market every week.
+We have four people on staff full-time, all year, and at busy times of year, the helping hands easily double in number.
+We’ll introduce you to our team a little later, but for now we’ll give you a quick rundown of how Sunrise Gardens as it currently exists came to be.

 Dawn – Before Sunrise Gardens